blakeblackshear/frigate/docs/docs/configuration/genai.md

 Most of the 7b parameter 4-bit vision models will fit inside 8GB of VRAM.
 There is also a [Docker container](https://hub.docker.com/r/ollama/ollama) available.

-Parallel requests also come with some caveats, and multi-modal parallel requests are currently not supported by Ollama.
-Depending on your hardware and the number of requests made to the Ollama API, these limitations may prevent Ollama from being an optimal solution for many users.
+Parallel requests also come with some caveats.
+You will need to set `OLLAMA_NUM_PARALLEL=1` and choose a `OLLAMA_MAX_QUEUE` and `OLLAMA_MAX_LOADED_MODELS` values that are appropriate for your hardware and preferences.
 See the [Ollama documentation](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-does-ollama-handle-concurrent-requests).

 ### Supported Models